Fibreglass Mosaic Mesh

 BEWARE OF COTTON MESH!
 DO NOT USE IT IN MOSAICS - It frays and stretches - just awful!

-Glue each section to the wall following a paper grid reminder.
-Sandy has lots of tips and tricks on how to install large mesh mosaic projects, coming soon to MOSI.
+Sandy has lots of tips and tricks on how to install large mesh mosaic projects, attend an OzMosaics workshop!

 Want to know more?
 Book a beginner mosaic workshop with Sandy!

-Brown paper and Fibreglass meshes are typically used for back mounting, while the tape is for front or face mounting.
+Fiberglass meshes are typically used for back mounting, while the brown paper or contact tape is for front or face mounting.

 Fibreglass mesh is simply marvellous.
 Sandy recommends you learn the process and always do a sample of the process from start to finish so you are familiar with the mesh process before tackling a large mosaic project.